 I could not be happier in my current professional position as a Teaching Assistant in Endodontics at XXXX University.
 I teach second-year dental students the basics of Endodontics primarily by demonstrating techniques in the dental simulation lab.
 This experience has helped me better appreciate how much I want to combine the practice of Endodontics with teaching Endodontics in the future.
 Thus, I am an international dentist highly motivated to excel in your Advanced Placement DDS Program.

 While born and raised in Canada, my family is from India, and I decided to return there for dental school.
 My five years in India earning my degree in dentistry will always be with me, mainly because it enhanced my appreciation for the cause of oral health advancement in the Developing World and my dedication to helping the underserved.
 I look forward to a professional lifetime practicing dentistry here in North America.
-Still, I also look forward to returning to India to teach Endodontics at some point in my career.
+Still, I also look forward to returning to India to teach Endodontics sometime in my career.
 I moved to India while still 17 years old to begin dental school in 2007, returned to Canada after completing dental school in 2012, and then moved to Texas in 2015 for my preceptorship in Endodontics.
 I am currently living in XXXX, TX, which I very much enjoy, and I have spent this last year taking advantage of opportunities to practice my Spanish, which has been rapidly improving.
 This language is especially dear to my heart.
 I work very hard to improve it because I see it as helpful in helping the underserved here in North America, with increasing numbers of immigrants who speak primarily Spanish.

 During my senior year of high school, I applied to BSc programs and was accepted by the University of Western Ontario, Toronto, and Ryerson University.
 However, I did not follow through with those applications because I had decided to go to India.
 Going to the land of my family’s origin was a great draw, along with my grandmother; soon, I adjusted to going straight to dental school rather than first earning a degree in the physical sciences.
-The vast need for oral health care in India helped make me a highly-motivated dentist with a keen awareness of and concern for the desperate plight of India’s poorer classes in terms of having little to no access to adequate dental care.
+The vast need for oral health care in India helped make me a highly-motivated dentist with a keen awareness of and concern for the desperate plight of India’s poorer classes regarding having little to no access to adequate dental care.

 My long-term goal is to practice dentistry in North America and India and build and cultivate ties with the North American academic world.
-I look forward to balancing teaching and clinical work in the years to come.
+I look forward to balancing teaching and clinical work in the future.
 Central to my plans are frequent and lengthy return visits to India to conduct dental camps in rural areas and teaching, maybe once a year, at the Christian Dental College, where I received my dental education.

 Especially as a woman, I am very much troubled by how some women in rural areas of India have no dental care because they are from very conservative sectors of our society that insist that women see only a female dentist; often, there are no women dentists available in rural areas and small villages, and I also want to address this issue, working to identify and target for care specifically that segment of the Indian female population that only a female dentist can see.